About Wrightsboro

 The Wrightsboro Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Gonzales County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Wrightsboro, Texas residents are available through the local police department and authorized providers in Gonzales County.
+Fingerprinting services for Wrightsboro, Texas residents are available through local police (where present) and authorized providers in Gonzales County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Wrightsboro Police Department or Gonzales County Sheriff's Office for scheduling and fees.

 To register to vote in Wrightsboro, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Gonzales County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Wrightsboro, contact the Gonzales County Clerk's office for schedules and ballot information.

-Property records for Wrightsboro, Texas are maintained by the Gonzales Tax Assessor-Collector's Office and the Gonzales County County Clerk.
+Property records for Wrightsboro, Texas are maintained by the Gonzales Tax Assessor-Collector's Office and the Gonzales County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Gonzales County, including parcels in Wrightsboro.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Gonzales County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Gonzales County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Gonzales County offices at the county courthouse.
-The Gonzales County Treasurer handles property tax payments and tax sale information.
+The Gonzales County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Wrightsboro, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Gonzales County Clerk's office issues marriage licenses and maintains marriage records for Gonzales County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.